iExecBlockchainComputing/documentation-tools/tools/oracleFactory.md

 - **Create Oracle** — This method allows for the creation of custom oracles from any API, with a limitation of one data return per oracle.
-This feature is pivotal in fetching specific, relevant data for decentralized applications.
+This feature is pivotal in fetching specific, relevant data for decentralized applications, Oracles can be created solely from APIs to return data types such as 'number', 'string', and 'boolean', ensuring flexibility and compatibility with various data sources.
 - **Update Oracle** — This method ensures that the oracle stays current by fetching the latest data from its linked API.
 It maintains the oracle's relevance and accuracy, crucial for real-time data-dependent applications.